 Are you preparing to enter a career in teaching?
 With the advancements of technology, teaching strategies are changing every day.
-Parents and teachers are regularly trying to figure out the best way to utilize technology in their classroom.
-Students earning a Master's in Education degree in fields like learning and technology or educational leadership, research and identify positive ways technology can enhance learning through the adoption of multimedia.
-Some teachers add iPads and learning games to make their lectures more interesting, others use online quizzes to make learning more interactive, and music continues to be a way for students to learn and memorize.
+Teachers are regularly trying to figure out the best way to utilize technology in their classrooms.
+Students earning a Master of Education degree in fields like learning and technology or educational leadership, research and identify positive ways technology can enhance learning through the adoption of multimedia.
+Some teachers add iPads and learning games to make their lectures more interesting; others use online quizzes to make learning more interactive; and music continues to be a way for students to learn and memorize.
 One technological element that many people studying for teaching degrees have identified as a positive method of learning is educational TV programs.
 But the question remains, how can people entering a career in teaching use this powerful tool while still engaging students in the classroom?
 We have a few tips for those pursuing teaching degrees so they can jumpstart their planning and learn how to integrate educational movies or shows in their teaching strategies.

 What are your strategies for incorporating educational television programs into your curriculum?